christianzoppi/assets-backup/readme.md

 - **basePath**: optional, defaults to `./backups` - this is the path of the backup folder in case you are performing a local backup;
 - **s3Settings.accessKeyId**: optional - this is the IAM access key id for authentication on your S3 bucket;
 - **s3Settings.secretAccessKey**: optional - this is the IAM secret access key for authentication on your S3 bucket.
+- **metadata**: optional, defaults to `true` - indicates if metadata should be checked for updates.
+If metadata changed the asset will be backed up again.

 ## Methods
 All instances of the `SbBackup` class can perform 2 actions: backup a space or backup all the spaces.